 Explaining the Varying Levels of Adoption of E-government Services in American Municipal Government (co-authored with Jennifer Connolly and Leticia Bode) published in State and Local Government Review, 2018.

-“Do Angry Birds Get the Worm?
+“Do Squeaky Wheels Get the Grease?
 Local Government Responsiveness to Twitter and Email Requests.”
 With Leticia Bode and Jennifer Connolly.

 Other Research Projects: